shadynafie/AzanNotification/README.md

   Select your mobile device from the dropdown.

 - **Prayer Sensors**
-  Assign each prayer to its corresponding sensor (from the Islamic Prayer Times integration):
+  Assign each prayer to its corresponding sensor (from the Islamic Prayer Times integration).

 ### Step 3: Prayer Preferences